andrewzm/EFDR/README.md

 Examples
 --------

-For a tutorial on how to use this package, please click [here](http://htmlpreview.github.io/?https://github.com/andrewzm/EFDR/blob/master/docs/EFDR.html).
-For a case study on the detection of the El Niño and El Niña phenomena, please click [here](http://htmlpreview.github.io/?https://github.com/andrewzm/EFDR/blob/master/docs/EFDR_SST.html).
+For tutorials on how to use this package, please visit the [project development page](http://www.github.com/andrewzm) or visit the project index HTML page by typing `help(package = "EFDR")` after installation.

 Installation
 ------------